-Explore the Hall of Service artwork in our new digital interactive.
+Explore the Hall of Service artwork in our digital interactive.
 Delve into the stories of those who answered the call to serve, and learn about the communities who generously contributed soil in remembrance of them.

 To realise artist Fiona Hall's concept, the soil samples were collected over fifteen months from March 2017 to June 2018 with the generous participation of hundreds of public volunteers and NSW state and commercial surveyors.